 Group Term Life.
 This type of policy provides a stated benefit upon the death of the policy owner.
 The policy does not provide any returns beyond the stated benefit amount.

-Coverage from $25,000 to $500,000 is available.
+NEA Group Term Life coverage is available from $25,000 to $500,000.
 Premiums are based upon the age of enrollment and increases in 5 year age bands, and you may adjust coverage during the life of the policy.
 Once coverage is issued, you cannot lose coverage due to health reasons and coverage remains in force up to age 80, although benefits begin to decline at age 70.
 Discounts are available for non-smokers.
 There are no set term limits and medical underwriting may be required.

 Term Life Insurance is best suited for those who know for certain their need for life insurance coverage will be temporary—that they will have accumulated enough liquid assets to self-insure the funds/protection needed, or that surviving family members will no longer have a need for the extra protection life insurance provides.

 Level Term Life.
 A fixed benefit amount is provided for a fixed period of time for a fixed premium amount.
-Coverage is available for up to $1,000,000, and 10, 15 and 20 year terms are available.
+NEA Level Premium Group Term Life coverage is available for up to $1,000,000, and 10, 15 and 20 year terms are available.
 Full coverage (no benefit reductions) will remain in place up to age 80.

 The younger the age at which you purchase coverage, the lower the rate will remain for the duration of coverage.
 Premiums will not increase due to your age and benefits will not decrease for the entire term.
 Medical underwriting is required.
 A discount for non-smokers is available.